 About the accredited body

 The University of Chichester is recognised as one of the leading institutions in the country for teacher training, and has a long and distinguished track record of training teachers dating back to 1839.
-During your training year you will have the full support of the University, including a university tutor and access to all facilities.
+During your training year you will have the full support of the University and access to all facilities.

-All university-led training on this programme will take place in school and you will not be required to travel to the university site.
+All university-led training on our English and English ‘with’ courses will take place in school and you will not be required to travel to Chichester/Bognor Regis.

 Once shortlisting has taken place, we will contact you to confirm whether you have been selected for interview.
 The interview process will consist of:

-a formal interview with representatives from our partnership schools and the University of Chichester;
+a formal interview with our Director of ITT and representative from the University of Chichester;

 a written task; and